ydahal1/ydahal1/ReadMe.md

-What do you call an old snowman?
-Water.
+How do the trees get on the internet?
+They log on.

 [
-Tue Feb 24 00:36:35 UTC 2026
+Wed Feb 25 00:40:39 UTC 2026
  ]